farhadnawaz/Multi-agent-Multi-target-path-planning-in-MDPs/README.md

 # Multi-agent-Multi-target-path-planning-in-MDPs

-This is the code base for the paper Multi-agent, Multi-target path planning in Markov Decision Processes: https://arxiv.org/pdf/2205.15841.pdf.
+This is the code base for the below paper.

+F. Nawaz and M. Ornik, "Multi-agent, Multi-target Path Planning in Markov Decision Processes," in IEEE Transactions on Automatic Control, doi: [10.1109/TAC.2023.3286807](https://ieeexplore.ieee.org/document/10154136).

 Run the code VI_heur_multi.m for multi-agent planning, and VI_heur_single.m for single-agent planning.
 The MDP, initial state, and targets should be given as inputs.
 The functionality of each code is given below.